f15handch1p5/GymGains-Privacy-Policy/README.md

 # GymGains-Privacy-Policy
-Privacy Policy for GymGains iOS Applications developed by Luke Smith.
+Privacy Policy for GymGains iOS Application developed by Luke Smith.

 Privacy Policy of GymGains - Gym Workout Log
 This application collects some Personal Data from its Users.